samheutmaker/major-a/README.md

 The majorAuth middleware is used to grant or deny access to protected routes based on whether or not the user has an authorization token. mAuth is a function that must called in your middlware stack.
 It takes an optional paramater to allows non logged-in user to access the path, but this is primarily for [resource tracking](#(#trackingResources)).
 Protecting a route is as easy as including majorAuth in your route middleware:

 ###Getting Started:
 NOTE: majorAuth should always be the first middle registered.
-DO NOT INCLUDE BOTH majorAdmin and majorAuth as middleware for the same route. majorAdmin takes care of checkin the token.
+DO NOT INCLUDE BOTH majorAdmin and majorAuth as middleware for the same route. majorAdmin takes care of checking the token.
 Including both majorAdmin and majorAuth would result in a two token checks which can screw up the tracking package.
 ```.js

 const express = require('express');